Sveta151/Sam/search/README.md

 - MCP servers are hosted via Smithery; ensure `ACADEMIA_MCP_API_KEY` is valid and has access.
 - The FastAPI service attempts to register tools opportunistically; missing keys won’t crash the server.

+Maintenance tips:
+- Clear Exa cache by deleting files in `search/.cache/exa/`.
+- Use `GET /tools` to confirm which tools registered successfully at startup.